sjorsdonkers/toml-jai/README.md

 - Dates/times are deserialized as string, or as one of the types provided in Toml/datetime.jai (until Jai has native types).
 - If the parser understands the input it will accept it even if it is officially invalid according to the standard.
 - WIP Failure to parse the input will currently result in a program `exit()`.

+## Serialize
+- Only Toml.Value serialization atm.
+- Dates/Times are expected to be valid
+- Output Toml is not pretty